ArthurClemens/dialogic/README.md

 ## Features

-_item: a dialog or a notification_
+_item: a dialog/modal or a notification_

 * Manage multiple items
   * Manage simultaneous (stacked) items